Skyscanner/full-stack-recruitment-test/README.md

-# Skyscanner Full-Stack Recruitment test
+# Skyscanner full-stack recruitment test

 Thanks for taking the time to do our frontend / full-stack coding test.
 The challenge has two parts: